memcachier/docs/documentation/clients/node.js/express_js.md

 mc.delete('_view_cache_/?n=' + req.body.n, function(err, val){/* handle error */});
 ```

-### Storing Sessions in Memcached
+### Storing Sessions in Memcache

 **IF(heroku)**
-On Heroku it is a good idea to store sessions in Memcached instead of in a file
+On Heroku it is a good idea to store sessions in Memcache instead of in a file
 on disk for two reasons:

 1. Dynos only have an ephemeral filesystem that is not persisted across restarts.
 2. You might have multiple dynos which will not share the same ephemeral filesystem.
 **ENDIF**

-Memcached works well for sessions that time out, however,
+Memcache works well for sessions that time out, however,
-since Memcached is a cache and thus not persistent, saving long-lived
+since Memcache is a cache and thus not persistent, saving long-lived
-sessions in Memcached might not be ideal.
+sessions in Memcache might not be ideal.
 For long-lived sessions consider a
 permanent storage option such as your database.

 To use sessions in Express you need `express-session` and to store them in
-Memcached you need `connect-memjs`:
+Memcache you need `connect-memjs`:

 ```term
 $ npm install express-session connect-memjs